Columbia University College of Physicians and Surgeons Department of Psychiatry

 Psychiatrist Job Opening at Columbia University Medical Center

-Clinical work will consist mostly of providing comprehensive psychiatric evaluations and treatments for general psychiatry.
-Psychiatrists focus on 30-minute visits geared towards med management, but there are opportunities for combined therapy cases as well.
-The setting requires flexibility, consultative skills, and action collaboration with other providers and team members.
-Relevant experience includes providing diagnostic psychiatric evaluations and psychopharmacologic and short-term psychotherapeutic treatments for a wide range of psychiatric diagnoses.
+Clinical work will consist mostly of providing comprehensive psychiatric evaluations and treatments with children, adolescents and adults.
+Psychiatrists generally focus on 30-minute visits geared towards med management, but there are opportunities for combined therapy cases as well.
+The setting requires flexibility, consultative skills, and active collaboration with other providers and team members.
+Relevant experience includes providing diagnostic psychiatric evaluations and psychopharmacologic and short term psychotherapeutic treatments for a wide range of psychiatric diagnoses.
 Working collaboratively in an interdisciplinary team with strong interpersonal and communication skills is important.

-CU is an Affirmative Action / Equal Opportunity Employer.
+Columbia University is an Affirmative Action Equal Opportunity Employer.

 About Columbia University